konyalioglu/akillipaket/README.md

 ## Arduino serial communication

 As it can be seen in the first figure, an Arduino Uno is installed to be used for driving BLDC motors and for RC controller communication.
-To accomplish that, the 'arduino/arduino_uno.ino' code is embedded to MC.
+To accomplish that, the 'arduino/arduino_uno.ino' code is embedded to the MC.